TAFree/JudgeBoy/README.md

 Its configuration file is _JudgeBoy/config/000-judgeboy.conf_.

 **2. Judge Script Examples**
-_JudgeBoy/src_ is placed judge scripts of lab assignments for reading.
+_JudgeBoy/src_ is placed judge scripts of lab assignments in NTU CE Computer Programming Course (2017 Spring).

+**Notice**:
-**Notice**: Judge scripts in _JudgeBoy/src/LabXX_ are not guaranteed with a little fixing during semester!!!
+Judge scripts in _JudgeBoy/src/LabXX_ are not guaranteed to be correct with a little fixing during semester!!!
 We hope you can modify _JudgeBoy/src/ClassicXX_ as your customizing one, so please change database and custom information:
 ```
 interface IConnectInfo {